francesco9820/Studying-the-most-relevant-risk-factors-for-heart-disease/README.md

-# ResearchMethodologyScientificWriting
+# Studying the most relevant risk factors for heart disease
-Research about the performance of the stock market using NLP(Natural Language Processing)
+Research about the most relevant risk factors for heart disease